-More than 180 Los Angeles Times staffers sign letter calling for publisher's ouster
+Los Angeles Times publisher Ross Levinsohn on leave amid investigation

-The CEO and publisher of the Los Angeles Times is under investigation by the paper's parent company, Tronc, following an NPR report about "questionable behavior."
+The CEO and publisher of the Los Angeles Times is on an unpaid leave while under investigation by the paper's parent company, Tronc, following an NPR report about what it said was "questionable behavior" in his past.

+Ross Levinsohn "has voluntarily agreed to take an unpaid leave of absence, effective immediately," Tronc CEO Justin Dearborn said in a message to employees Friday afternoon.
+"The company has retained Sidley Austin LLP to conduct a review of the allegations regarding his behavior."

+Times president Mickie Rosen "will lead the Los Angeles Times" in Levinsohn's absence, Dearborn said.
+The paper's editor-in-chief, Lewis D'Vorkin, will continue leading the newsroom.

-Ross Levinsohn has not responded to requests for comment about the allegations.
-But the Times newsroom is speaking up loudly.
-More than 180 newsroom staffers have signed a letter to Tronc's board calling for Levinsohn's removal.
+Prior to Dearborn's announcement, the Times newsroom had been speaking up loudly against Levinsohn.
+More than 180 newsroom staffers had signed a letter to Tronc's board calling for Levinsohn's removal.

 "Levinsohn has lost credibility as the leader of one of the country's top newspapers.
-He has to go -- without a cent more of company money," the letter, a copy of which was obtained by CNN, says.
+He has to go -- without a cent more of company money," the letter, a copy of which was obtained by CNN, said.

-Two sources in the Times newsroom say the letter will formally be sent to the board on Friday.
+Two sources in the Times newsroom said the letter would formally be sent to the board on Friday.

 The letter is the latest sign that the newsroom is in a state of revolt against Tronc.
-A union organizing effort is also underway.
+On Friday, a tally by the National Labor Relations Board revealed that newsroom employees had voted to form a union, a historic first for the paper, which had long been staunchly anti-union.

 This latest controversy erupted after NPR's David Folkenflik reported on Thursday afternoon that Levinsohn "has been a defendant in two sexual harassment lawsuits and that his conduct in work settings over the past two decades has been called into question repeatedly by female colleagues."